-321 Theatrical Management currently accepts resumes for 3 full-time General Management internship positions each “semester,” for those individuals focusing on a career in general management, company management, producing, and arts administration.
+321 Theatrical Management currently accepts resumes for 2 General Management internship positions each “semester,” for those individuals focusing on a career in general management, company management, producing, and arts administration.
 The 321 internship program offers an intensive look at commercial theatrical management including seminars led by 321 staff members in areas such as finance, contracts, budgeting, investment, and company management.
 The ideal intern will thrive in an office setting, rather than in the rehearsal studio, and must have an interest in the management side of theater.
 Candidates should be prepared to contribute to the heavy administrative needs that a general management office requires, and have the ability to adapt quickly in an ever-changing environment.

 Each of our General Management interns will be assigned a specialization area.
 Please indicate in your application which specialization(s) you would like to be considered for.

 Winter/Spring semester internships begin early January and run through early June.
 Applicants should submit their cover letters and resumes during the month of October before the Winter/Spring semester they would like to apply for.

 Summer semester internships begin early June and run through the end of August.
 Applicants should submit their cover letters and resumes during the month of February before the Summer semester they would like to apply for.